 Fortunately, researchers in the area of goals and motivation have discovered a wealth of factors that influence our success with change efforts, no matter the time of year.

-Below, I summarize a handful of the ones I use all the time with my coaching clients (and my therapy clients, for that matter).
+Below, I summarize a handful of the ones I use all the time with my coaching clients.

 1. Preparation is key

 Studies show that the biggest predictor of success of a New Year's resolution isn't the desire to change, or even the support you have from others.
 It's being prepared and feeling like you can actually do it (which is a byproduct of both being prepared and being aware and appreciative of past achievements).